CAROLINE WOOD – Head of HR, Warburtons

 When she is not working, Jackie, loves walking her dog Baxter, enjoys her downtime with country walks and seaside breaks with her husband and two grown-up children.

-GINA MOORE – SPORTS LECTURER, First Winner of our Rock Star Award 2017
+GINA ARMSTRONG – SPORTS LECTURER, First Winner of our Rock Star Award 2017

 Gina is a young woman on a mission to change the world one girl at a time!